• Ebook

 Thinly cut veggies used for assembling the rice paper rolls.

-A bright medley of fresh vegetables gives this recipe a delightful healthy crunch!
+A bright medley of fresh vegetables gives this recipe a fresh crunch!

 The Peanut Dipping Sauce